Title: |

 Methods:

-- Contact hours (61,7% of SIT) are a combination of didactic lectures, demonstrations, problem-based learning, and interactive classes often as discussions on cases and on articles or book chapters read during self-study time, group work
+● The contact hours (66% of SIT) are a combination of state-of-the-art lectures, demonstrations, problem-based learning, and interactive classes often as discussions on cases and on articles or book chapters read during self-study time, group work

-- Self-study, critical reading, group work, assignments represent 38,3% of the SIT.
+● Self-study, critical reading, group work, and assignments represent 34% of the SIT.

-• General exercise on emergency settings, developing an action plan for an emergency situation in conflict area and/or epidemic
+● General exercise on emergency settings, developing an action plan for an emergency situation in a conflict area and/or epidemic

 |